Research

 Book chapters

-1. Forthcoming.
+1. 2024.
 “Debt Diplomacy in the 1920s: the Case of the French and Hellenic War Debts,” in Brandon Christensen (ed.), Reassessing Libertarian Foreign Policy: Interstate Federalism and the Anarchy of Westphalia.
 Palgrave, Macmillan.

 Click for abstract.
 Link.